MugeMutis/sfplsr/README.md

-SFPLSR
+### SFPLSR

-The goal of SFPLSR is to provide a comprehensive framework for spatial functional partial least squares regression.
+The **SFPLSR** package provides a comprehensive framework for spatial functional partial least squares regression.
+It is designed for modeling scalar-on-function regression problems in the presence of spatial dependence.

-Abstract
+## Abstract

 This study proposes a spatial functional partial least squares framework for estimating a spatial autoregressive scalar-on-function regression